CodeYourFuture/syllabus-archive/node/week-2/lesson.md

 Then you can visit / and submit the form there, when you are ready to try to submit new quotes!

 ## (3) Delete Exercise

+This is an Teacher led exercise which can be used to show how we might remove an element to an array

 ## Objective